Vaucluse: Departmental council

-Following the 2021 departmental election, Dominique Santoni of The Republicans was elected President of the Departmental Council.
+Following the 2021 departmental election, Dominique Santoni of The Republicans (LR) was elected President of the Departmental Council of Vaucluse.
 She succeeded Maurice Chabert, who had held the office since 2015.

-The Departmental Council of Vaucluse has 34 seats.
-The Left Front (FG) currently has 2 seats, the Socialist Party (PS) has 7, Europe Ecology – The Greens (EELV) has 3, the miscellaneous right (DVD) has 2, The Republicans (LR) have 10, the National Rally has 6 and a local party, the Ligue du Sud (LS), has 4.
+The Departmental Council of Vaucluse has 34 seats (two per canton).
+The French Communist Party (PCF) has 1 seat, The Ecologists (LE) have 2, the Socialist Party (PS) has 5, the miscellaneous left (DVG) has 4, the miscellaneous right (DVD) has 1, the Radical Party (PR) has 1, The Republicans (LR) have 10, the National Rally (RN) has 6, the League of the South (LS) has 2, while 2 members are registered as miscellaneous (DIV).

+Representation in Paris

-Members of the National Assembly
+National Assembly

-2022 legislative election

-In the 2022 legislative election, Vaucluse elected the following representatives to the National Assembly: